World's 50 best foods

 The embodiment of Spanish cuisine.

 The sea is lapping just by your feet, a warm breeze whips the tablecloth around your legs and a steamy pan of paella sits in front of you.
 Shrimp, lobster, mussels and cuttlefish combine with white rice and various herbs, oil and salt in this Valencian dish to send you immediately into holiday mode.
+Though if you have it in Spain, you're probably there already.

 46. Som tam, Thailand